DC Business License: Everything You Need to Know

-Do You Need to List a DC Registered Agent on the DCRA Basic Business License Application?
+Are Your Required to Have Registered Agent on the DCRA License Application?

-Businesses getting their Washington DC business license are required to list a registered agent residing in the District of Columbia who may receive documents, such as service or process or official notices.
+Businesses getting their Washington, DC business license are required to list a registered agent residing in the District of Columbia who may receive documents, such services of official notices.

 Pre-signed and populated business license application form with the DC registered agent information is available in your online account.

 It is necessary to list your DC agent registered with the Department of Consumer and Regulatory Affairs (DCRA) Corporate Division for you to register a corporation, LLC, partnership, sole proprietorship, or DBA.